Jexactyl/docs/docs/modify/building.md

 ```
 :::warning This process will take some time
 Building the Panel will take a long time or fail on low end hardware.
-If your server is not able to build Jexactyl currently, please wait for a release
+If your server is not able to build Jexactyl currently, please download a release
 which is pre-built from our [GitHub](https://github.com/jexactyl/panel).
 :::
 When this process completes, the Panel is built and packed for production.
 Please note